Timothy W. Kneeland

 Teaches: courses on Asian History, China, and the Vietnam War

-Currently on Sabbatical, Dr. Fisher will be in China to continue his work on the history and development of Christianity in the People's Republic.
+Dr, Fisher is at work on the history and development of Christianity in the People's Republic.

 Teaches: courses in International Studies, comparative politics, the Middle East